Our application process is unique. Here's how it works:

 Assuming you meet all of the above conditions, you will be allowed to submit one 60-second video shot on a smart phone.
 It must be continuous and unedited.
 In the video, you must tell us what your organization does, how much funding you seek ($25,000, $50,000 or $75,000) and how you will use it.
 You may also submit three links that will allow viewers to learn more about your organization.

-In addition, you will be required to submit a one-page budget proposal, the template for which you can obtain from your member-sponsor as of March 31.
+In addition, you will be required to submit a one-page budget proposal, the template for which is embedded in the application landing page.

 See the winning 2016-2018 applications for guidance in crafting your application.